Ph.D. student position in microbiology and 3D printing of biofilms

 The project is interdisciplinary with strong collaborations across scientific disciplines.

 The coordinator of this project is Dr. Olivier Guillaume (TU Wien).
-You will mainly work at the Institute for Biologically Inspired Materials (BIMat), University of Natural Resources and Life Sciences, Vienna.
+You will mainly work at the Institute of Biologically Inspired Materials (BIMat), University of Natural Resources and Life Sciences, Vienna.
 Prof. Erik Reimhult (BIMat) will co-supervise this Ph.D. program.
 Nevertheless, around 30% of the project will be done at the TU Wien, in the 3D Printing and Biofabrication Group of the Institute of Materials Science and Technology, Vienna (Head, Prof. Aleksander Ovsianikov).

 The Reimhult group offers the complete infrastructure, including microbiology laboratories (including bioreactor, HPLC, FPLC, columns for EPS purification, RNA isolation and PCR for gene expression), wide-field and electron microscopes (holographic microscope, SEM, TEM and recently developed DDM to measure locally mechanical properties of hydrogel) and biopolymer characterization equipment (including 1H-NMR, FT-IR, GPC, DSC, and TGA).
 ITC, DSC, FT-IR and confocal microscopy available at the core facilities “Biomolecular & Cellular Analysis”, “Extremophile Center” and “VIBT Imaging Center”.